 Robotic technology provides many opportunities to save on cost and time while lowering risk.
 We lower or remove risk to personnel, we are not limited in depths that we can work, nor temperature, nor the number of hours on site and we can work in very tight locations.
 In some instances, we can perform work faster and more precisely then can be done by a person alone.

-I thought that some of the work that we have performed in municipal water may be of interest to the Hydroelectric community so I have submitted an abstract to HydroVision discussing as a case study a major project we have been working on over the last two years in support of J.F.
+SeaView founder & president Matthew Cook believes that some of the recent cutting edge work which we have performed in municipal water may be of interest to the Hydroelectric community.
+Hence, he has submitted an abstract to HydroVision discussing as a case study a major project we have been working on over the last two years in support of J.F.
 White Contracting Company performing rehabilitation work on part of the aqueduct system feeding the City of New York.

 The abstract reads as follows: